Ram-SR/box-builder/README.md

 `npm install -g @angular/cli`
 5. Go to root folder of the project and run `npm install`

+Follow below things to run the project on dev server and to see the output

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.